esgange/depthdata_flatsurface_calib_OrbbecFemtoBolt/README.md

 - The app attempts to read camera **intrinsics** from the SDK; if available, they’re saved in `calibration_plane.json`.
 - Marker regions are masked out of the height/depth visualization to reduce bias.
 - Hole-filling (`MID_BLOB_*`) can be disabled by setting `MID_BLOB_ENABLE=0`.

----

-## License
-Internal tool.
-If you intend to distribute, add a proper license file.